canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform.rst

     runcmd:
     - oke bootstrap

-While the Self-Managed ``user-data`` requires variable substitution from Terraform for the cluster certificate and private control plane IP:
+While the self-managed ``user-data`` requires variable substitution from Terraform for the cluster certificate and private control plane IP:

 .. code:: yaml